TonicAI/tonic_validate/README.md

 We do **NOT** track things such as the contents of the questions / answers, your scores, or any other sensitive information.

 We also generate a random UUID to help us figure out how many users are using the product.
-This UUID is not linked to your Tonic Validate account if you are using the web interface.
-It is solely there to help us get user counts.
+This UUID is linked to your Validate account only to help track who is using the SDK and UI at once and to get user counts.
 If you want to see how we implemented telemetry, you can do so in the `tonic_validate/utils/telemetry.py` file

 If you wish to opt out of telemetry, you only need to set the `TONIC_VALIDATE_DO_NOT_TRACK` environment variable to `True`.